pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** Describe the difference between **authentication** and **authorization**, given the above context.

 * **Your Answer:**
+Authenication is checking to see that the JWT exists.
+Authorization is what they can do with that JWT.

 ---

 - [ ] Add the following route to the top of your `auth.js` file.
 Then, make a request to this route in Postman.

   ```js
   router.get('/profile', async (req, res, next) => {
     try {